‘A death sentence for my son’: Israel plans to deport sick Palestinians back to Gaza, patients and doctors say

 “All my hard work will vanish before my eyes.
 I can’t comprehend how a sick child is going to be sent back to a disaster-stricken area… This is a death sentence for my son,” she told CNN.

 Yamen and his mother are among at least 89 Gazan patients and their companions due for deportation, according to medical teams at Makassed Hospital and Augusta Victoria Hospital in East Jerusalem.
-They told CNN that while some patients have agreed to return to Gaza, the majority are being sent against their will as there is no treatment for them in the battered enclave.
+They told CNN that while most patients have agreed to return to Gaza, some are being sent against their will as there is no treatment for them in the battered enclave.
 The WHO said last month that 94% of hospitals there have been damaged or destroyed.

 The youngest of those being deported are babies born to women who were brought to Jerusalem for treatment, while the oldest is 85 years old, hospital authorities said.
 Most have been in the city since before the war.

-Note: Correction: This story has been update to reflect that most of the patients have agreed to return to Gaza.